Code-Institute-Submissions/Milestone-project-86/README.md

 [View the live project here.](https://omahamud.github.io/Milestone-project/)

-This is the main marketing website for Code Institute.
-It is designed to be responsibe and accessible on a range of devices, making it easy to navigate for potential students and partners.
+This is the main marketing website for The New You GYM.
+It is designed to be responsibe and accessible on a range of devices, making it easy to navigate for potential customers.

 <h2 align="center"><img src="file:///Users/osmanmahamud/Desktop/Am%20I%20Responsive_.html"></h2>